 All pictures are named (IUPAC) and categorized in additional smaller presentations by functional group.

 Since 2015 ChemCatalyst has been creating engaging digital chemistry resources for teachers.
-Covering AS/2 and high school chemistry, they use the latest ideas in modern education.
+Covering AS, A-level and high school chemistry, they use the latest ideas in modern education.

 Not bland PowerPoints created with Comic Sans.
 Valuable resources that attract attention, drive attainment, and build your students’ understanding.

-My name is Harry Shuttleworth and I am a chemistry teacher and Director of Staff Development, working in a British international school.
+My name is Harry Shuttleworth and I am a career educator and trainer, working in the UK and abroad.
 My aim is to accelerate and enhance the learning of chemistry and help my fellow colleagues.